 We help homeowners who cannot do the work themselves

 The homeowners who qualify for assistance from RTFV have financial hardships and are unable to do necessary repairs or maintenance because of their age or disability.
 RTFV ensures that the work is done at no cost.

 We identify our recipients based on referrals and homeowner applications received through care-giving organizations, county agencies, churches, neighbors, family and friends.
 A site visit is made with homeowners to determine both eligibility and the scope of work to be done.

 We would love to tell you more about RTFV

 Please visit our website at www.rtfv.org or call 920.730.2156 to learn more about our organization.
 Whether you are interested in supporting our efforts or receiving some assistance from RTFV, you are the reason we are able to fulfill our mission.

 Rebuilding Together Fox Valley has 3 full time staff members.
-Shannon Wiegman is our Executive Director, Angie Waters is our Office Manager and Steve Braun is our Construction Program Manager.
+Executive Director, Shannon Wiegman, Office Manager, Angie Waters and a Construction Program Manager.
 Volunteers are the heart of Rebuilding Together Fox Valley and they are needed to perform many functions, from the repair work on the homes to the day to day activities to run an organization.
 If you are interested in volunteering, please register on the website on the volunteer page or contact the office at 920.730.2156.